GSA/challenges-and-prizes/_historical-challenges/materials-science-and-engineering-data-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'People have successfully applied advanced analysis techniques to ‘big data’ and have solved significant challenges in several areas of society including business, biology, and astronomy.
-Using these techniques has provided people with new and valuable information from the data that was not readily available by other means.
-However, materials science and engineering data has not yet been exploited to its full potential because of its complexity.
-This complexity also stands to provide rich insights if the mysteries the data hold can be unraveled.
+description: '<p>People have successfully applied advanced analysis techniques to ‘big data’ and have solved significant challenges in several areas of society including business, biology, and astronomy.</p> <p>Using these techniques has provided people with new and valuable information from the data that was not readily available by other means.
+However, materials science and engineering data has not yet been exploited to its full potential because of its complexity.</p> <p>This complexity also stands to provide rich insights if the mysteries the data hold can be unraveled.
 To advance the National goals of the Materials Genome Initiative (MGI), we are soliciting innovative approaches to solve materials science and engineering problems primarily through